Keeping records and reporting in temporary storage

 - Destruction of goods under customs supervision: on a case by case basis, either the certificate of destruction endorsed by Customs or the decision on release for inward processing.

-- Abandonment A document endorsed by Customs of abandonment of goods to the State.
+- Handing over to the State: a document endorsed by Customs of abandonment of goods to the State.

 The entry concerning the end of temporary storage must be made in the stock records no later than when the goods are removed from the temporary storage facility.
 The temporary storage operator must see to that the the goods released from storage match, in terms of quantity and quality, the details provided in the customs declaration (e.g. transit declaration) discharging the temporary storage.

 If one of the details is incorrect, the declaration remains open in Customs' system, and the placement of the goods under the procedure cannot be verified.
-Customs requests the holder of the temporary storage authorisation to provide information on the consignments that haven’t been placed under a customs procedure, based on the details submitted to the Safety and Security Declaration Service (AREX) of Customs.
-When the holder of the authorisation releases goods from the storage facility, they must check that the release documents indicate the correct code for previous procedure and an MRN that matches the entries in the records.
+Therefore, Customs requests the holder of the temporary storage authorisation to provide information on the consignments that haven’t been placed under a customs procedure, based on the information obtained by Customs.
+When the holder of the authorisation releases goods from the storage facility, they must check that the release documents indicate the correct code for previous procedure, the MRN and goods item number that matches the entries in the records.